 But Ms. Whitney didn’t stop there.
 She outlined her gloomy forecast for the municipal bond market on a December 2010 segment of the prime-time CBS news program, 60 Minutes.
 Ms. Whitney predicted there would be “50 to 100 sizable defaults.”
 She forcefully reiterated her prediction at the Spring 2012 Grant’s Interest Rate Observer Conference, where we observed firsthand the emotional conviction Ms. Whitney felt for her bold prediction.

 However, Ms. Whitney’s powers of prediction were fleeting.
 In an article published in September 2012, the Wall Street Journal published a stinging article entitled, “Meredith Whitney Blew a Call—And then Some.”
-The piece was quick to point out that that “there were just 5 defaults” in the municipal market.
+The piece was quick to point out that “there were just 5 defaults” in the municipal market.
 (See Figure 4).9

 Ms. Whitney was off by a factor of 10.